Policy HDR Variation and Extension of Candidature Procedure

 3.3 Extension to tuition fee exemption

-3.3.1 Candidates wishing to apply for an extension to their tuition fee exemption should do so using the Variation of Candidature Form and the form indicated in the Information for Applications under the Tuition Fee – Internal Sponsorship & Exemption Policy.
-Applications for Tuition Fee Exemption may not be approved if >3.5 EFTSL has been consumed unless the tuition fee is paid by the candidate’s college.
-Applications for Tuition Fee Exemption may not be approved in >4 EFTSL has been consumed.
+3.3.1 Candidates wishing to apply for an extension to their tuition fee exemption should do so using the Variation of Candidature Form and the form indicated in the Information for Applications under the Internal Sponsorship & Exemption Procedure.
+Applications for Tuition Fee Exemption may not be approved if more than 3.5 EFTSL has been consumed unless the tuition fee is paid by the candidate’s college.
+Applications for Tuition Fee Exemption may not be approved if more than 4 EFTSL has been consumed.

 3.4 Extension of the due date of a milestone

-2.4.1 Candidates and their Advisory Panel must be aware of when the Candidate’s Confirmation of Candidature, Mid-Candidature Review, Pre-Completion Evaluation, and Progress Reports are due and make arrangements to ensure that these reports are completed by the due dates.
+3.4.1 Candidates and their Advisory Panel must be aware of the due dates of the HDR candidate’s Confirmation of Candidature, Mid-Candidature Review, Pre-Completion Evaluation, and Progress Reports, and must make arrangements to ensure that these reports are completed by those dates.

-3.4.2 It is expected that the Candidate and their Advisors will be aware a substantial period in advance of the milestone due date of a Candidate’s likely inability to meet the due and therefore, the request for an extension should be submitted as soon as it is apparent that it will be required.
-Candidates must apply by Variation of Candidature to the Graduate Research School for an extension to the due date.
+3.4.2 It is expected that the HDR candidate and their Advisors will be aware a substantial period in advance of the milestone due date of a Candidate’s likely inability to meet the due date and therefore, the request for an extension should be submitted as soon as it is apparent that an extension will be required.
+HDR candidates must apply for an extension to the due date by submitting a completed Variation of Candidature form to the GRS.

-3.4.4 The duration of the extension requested for a degree milestone or Progress Report must be no longer than that reasonably required to complete the requirements.
+3.4.3 The duration of the extension requested for a degree milestone or Progress Report must be no longer than that reasonably required to complete the requirements of the milestone.

 3.5 Extension of the due date of a revised thesis

-3.5.1 If the Candidate is unable to resubmit a revised thesis with changes that must be to satisfaction of the Head of the Enrolling Organisational Unit (or nominee) or requiring checking by one or more examiners or formal re-examination, by the date specified by the Graduate Research School, the Primary Advisor of the candidate must write to the Graduate Research School indicating the expected date of thesis submission and the reason for the delay.
+3.5.1 If the HDR candidate is unable to resubmit a revised thesis (with changes that must be to satisfaction of the College Dean, or requiring checking by one or more examiners or formal re-examination) by the date specified by the Graduate Research School, the Primary Advisor of the HDR candidate must write to the GRS indicating the expected date of thesis submission and the reason for the delay.

-3.5.3 If the delay results in the examiner(s) who requested re-examination being unavailable, the Candidature Committee will be asked to nominate an alternative examiner who and must be approved by the Dean, Graduate Research in accordance with the Nomination of Examiners procedure.
-The Dean may consult with the Executive of the Research Education Sub-Committee in regards to the appointment of alternative examiners.
+3.5.2 If the delay results in the examiner(s) who requested the re-examination being unavailable, the Candidature Committee will be asked to nominate an alternative examiner who and must be approved by the Dean, Graduate Research in accordance with the Nomination of Examiners Procedure.
+The Dean, Graduate Research may consult with the Executive of the Research Education Sub-Committee in regard to the appointment of alternative examiners.

-3.5.4 Failure to submit a revised thesis by the date specified or formally approved by the Graduate Research School or may result in the Candidate being placed Under Review and may lead to discontinuation of candidature and the degree not being awarded.
+3.5.3 Failure to submit a revised thesis by the date specified or formally approved by the GRS may result in the HDR candidate being placed Under Review and may lead to discontinuation of candidature.

 4. Take a break (including leave of absence)

-4.1 Candidates are entitled to a total of 20 working days of leave each year without the need for a formal request for Leave of Absence or the approval of the Dean, Graduate Research.
-Such leave should be negotiated and agreed between the Candidate and their Advisory Panel prior to the period of leave commencing.
-The candidate should advise their Primary Advisor by email so they can record the intended leave period.
-Candidates who wish to take leave exceeding four (4) weeks in a calendar year must apply formally for Leave of Absence.
+4.1 HDR candidates are entitled to a total of 20 working days of leave each calendar year without the need for a formal request for Leave of Absence.
+Such leave should be negotiated and agreed between the HDR candidate and their Advisory Panel prior to the period of leave commencing.
+The HDR candidate should advise their Primary Advisor by email so the intended leave period can be recorded.
+Candidates who wish to take leave exceeding the period specified above in one calendar year must formally apply for a Leave of Absence.

-4.2 Candidates wishing to take more than 20 working days per year of leave from their course in a calendar year may apply for a maximum six (6) months Leave of Absence (see 4.13 for exceptions).
+4.2 Candidates wishing to take more than 20 working days per year of leave in a calendar year from their course may apply for a maximum six (6) months Leave of Absence using the Variation of Candidature form (see 4.13 for exceptions).

-4.3 During an approved period of Leave of Absence, a Candidate will not consume any EFTSL.
+4.3 During an approved Leave of Absence period, a HDR candidate will not consume any EFTSL.
 The duration of such leave will be added to the duration of the candidature and the due date for thesis submission for examination amended accordingly.

-4.4 Any request for a period of Leave of Absence must be submitted and approved prior to the proposed period of leave.
-The approved form must be submitted to the Graduate Research School at least ten (10) University working days prior to the commencement of the period of leave.
+4.4 Any request for a Leave of Absence must be submitted and approved prior to the proposed period of leave using the Variation of Candidature form.
+The completed form must be submitted to the GRS at least ten (10) University working days prior to the commencement of the period of Leave.

-4.5 A Candidate who takes leave from their course, such as extended overseas travel, without the necessary approvals may be placed on HDR Progress Support or Under Review depending on the length of the unauthorised absence.
+4.5 A HDR candidate who takes leave from their course without the necessary approvals may be placed on HDR Progress Support or Under Review depending on the length of the unauthorised absence.

-4.6 Candidates who wish to take a period of Leave of Absence prior to completing the Confirmation of Candidature degree milestone must have a compelling reason for doing so (see 4.13 below).
+4.6 HDR candidates who wish to take a Leave of Absence prior to completing the Confirmation of Candidature degree milestone must have a compelling reason for doing so (see 4.13 below).

-4.8 During a period of Leave of Absence, the Candidate will retain access to the Library, their student email account and eStudent.
+4.8 During a Leave of Absence period, the HDR candidate will retain access to the Library, their student email account and eStudent.

-4.9 During a period of Leave of Absence the Candidate is not entitled to Advisory support, unless specific arrangements have been negotiated with the Advisory Panel prior to the period of Leave of Absence commencing.
+4.9 During a Leave of Absence period the HDR candidate is not entitled to Advisory support, unless specific arrangements have been negotiated with the Advisory Panel prior to the Leave of Absence period commencing.

-4.10 During a period of Leave of Absence a Candidate must not undertake field or laboratory work or any other activity related to their research project that requires a Candidate to be enrolled in their degree.
+4.10 During a Leave of Absence period, the enrolment in a candidate’s course is paused and therefore they candidate is not considered enrolled in their degree.
+Therefore, a HDR candidate must not undertake field or laboratory work or any other activity related to their research project that requires a HDR candidate to be enrolled in their degree.

-4.11 The candidate will not be covered by University insurance during Leave of absence.
+4.11 The candidate will not be covered by University insurance during a Leave of Absence period.

-4.12 During a period of Leave of Absence Candidates who are receiving a scholarship may have the scholarship payments suspended in accordance with the conditions of the scholarship.
+4.12 During a Leave of Absence period HDR candidates who are receiving a scholarship may have the scholarship payments suspended in accordance with the conditions of the scholarship.
 If the scholarship conditions permit, the duration of the scholarship may be extended for a period equivalent to the duration of the Leave of Absence.

-4.13 Candidates who wish to apply for Leave of Absence under the following categories must be able to demonstrate compelling circumstances such as those listed below and ensure that any necessary documentation, such as letters from medical professionals are attached.
+4.13 Candidates who wish to apply for Leave of Absence under the following categories must be able to demonstrate compelling circumstances such as those listed below and ensure that any necessary documentation, such as letters from medical professionals are attached to their Variation of Candidature form.

-1. Requesting leave in excess of the normal maximum duration or prior to completing the Confirmation of Candidature degree milestone may include: paid employment commitments, accident or sudden illness extended illness, carer responsibilities, major life events such as pregnancy, death or illness of the Primary Advisor, requirement to change the project due to reasons beyond the control of the candidate
+4.13.1 Requesting leave in excess of the maximum duration, or prior to completing the Confirmation of Candidature degree milestone may include: paid employment commitmentsaccident or sudden illness, extended illness, carer responsibilities, major life events such as pregnancy, death or illness of the Primary Advisor, requirement to change the project due to reasons beyond the control of the HDR candidate

-3. All International Student Visa holders requesting leave: Please contact the International Student Support team for further advice.
+4.13.3 All International Student Visa holders requesting leave: it is recommended that the HDR candidate contact the International Student Support team directly for further advice.

-4.14 At the conclusion of an approved period of Leave of Absence, a Candidate will be automatically re-enrolled in their degree and will resume consuming EFTSL.
+4.14 At the conclusion of an approved Leave of Absence period, a HDR candidate will automatically be re-enrolled in their degree and will resume consuming EFTSL.
 It is the Candidate’s responsibility to ensure that at the end of the Leave of Absence period they re-commence their study, including contacting their Advisory Panel and resuming research project activities.

 5. Change between full-time/part-time

-5.1 Candidates may be enrolled in their degree at either the full-time (1 EFTSL per year) or part-time rate (0.5 EFTSL per year).
-Candidates who are not subject to visa or scholarship conditions that prevent part-time candidature may apply to vary their attendance pattern, from full-time to part-time or vice versa using a Variation of Candidature Form.
+5.1 HDR candidates may be enrolled in their degree at either the full-time (1 EFTSL per year) or part-time rate (0.5 EFTSL per year).
+HDR candidates who are not subject to visa or scholarship conditions that prevent part-time candidature may apply to vary their attendance pattern from full-time to part-time or vice versa using a Variation of Candidature Form.

-5.3 Eligible Candidates may apply to change their attendance pattern for a specified period within their candidature or the remainder of their candidature.
-Candidates and Advisors should be mindful of the effect that changing attendance pattern may have on the due dates for milestones and thesis submission.
+5.3 Eligible HDR candidates may apply to change their attendance pattern for a specified period within their candidature, or for the remainder of their candidature.
+HDR candidates and Advisors should be mindful of the effect that changing attendance pattern may have on the due dates for milestones and thesis submission.

-5.4 A candidate who changes their attendance pattern for a defined period will be automatically converted to the previous attendance pattern at the conclusion of this period.
-Candidates are responsible for ensuring they are aware of their current attendance pattern and the attendant requirements.
+5.4 A HDR candidate who changes their attendance pattern for a defined period will be automatically converted to the previous attendance pattern at the conclusion of this period.
+HDR candidates are responsible for ensuring they are aware of their current attendance pattern and the attendance requirements.

-6.1 A Candidate wishing to change their attendance mode must apply via a Variation of Candidature.
+6.1 A HDR candidate wishing to change their attendance mode must apply via a Variation of Candidature form.

-6.5 Candidates who are subject to the conditions of a Student Visa or a scholarship are normally not permitted to enrol as an External candidate.
+6.4 Candidates who are subject to the conditions of a Student Visa or a scholarship have responsibility to ensure they maintain compliance with those conditions.

 7. Change course

-7.2 To transfer enrolment within JCU to another Higher Degree by Research at the same or a lower level, a Variation of Candidature Form must be completed in accordance with the HDR Transfer of Enrolment Procedure.
+7.1 To change course (or transfer enrolment) within JCU to another Higher Degree by Research at the same or a lower level, a Variation of Candidature Form must be completed in accordance with the HDR Transfer of Enrolment Procedure.

 8. Change thesis title